 Roast for about 10 to 12 minutes, turning approximately every four minutes.
 (If desired, you can also substitute jarred or deli ready-made roasted red peppers.)

 In the meantime, place the breadcrumbs in a food processor and add 2 tablespoons of cold water.

 Blend to make a puree.

 Remove the peppers from the oven and peel off the skin.

 Cut into pieces and add to the breadcrumb mixture in the food processor.

 In a small saute pan, saute the diced onions until lightly browned.

 Add the sauteed onions and olive oil to the food processor and blend to a dip consistency.

 Add the remaining ingredients and blend, adding olive oil as needed.

-Note that you can also toast the walnuts in a dry skillet for about 5 minutes for extra flavor.
+- You can also toast the walnuts in a dry skillet for about five minutes for extra flavor.